Playful in front of the Bourbon Front photo Christian Remoy

 Due to a favourable combination of diesel electric propulsion, azimuths and the X-BOW, the Bourbon Orca has a proven record of up to 50% less fuel consumption in typical anchor handling operations than conventional anchor handling vessels.

-Bourbon Orca is owned and operated by Bourbon Offshore Norway.
-She is the first X-BOW vessel, contracted in 2005, and delivered from Ulstein Verft in 2006.
+Bourbon Orca was contracted by Bourbon Offshore Norway in 2005 as the first X-BOW vessel.
+She was delivered by Ulstein Verft in 2006.

 Bourbon Orca towing the Voyageur Spirit